 When an individual is arrested or charged with a criminal offense, having a good attorney can have a major impact on the legal outcome of their case.
 A criminal defense attorney with expertise and intimate knowledge of state laws and the local court systems is critical for a successful defense.
 The right attorney will possess the legal toolbox to provide the best possible protection for your rights as well as minimize any penalties incurred.
-In certain cases they can even dismiss a case or successfully push to have your criminal record expunged.
+In certain cases, they can even dismiss a case or successfully push to have your criminal record expunged.

-As lawyers specializing in criminal law with decades of combined experience, the attorneys at George Law have extensive experience and knowledge of practically every faucet of Michigan’s legal system and process.
+As lawyers specializing in criminal law with decades of combined experience, the attorneys at George Law have extensive experience and knowledge of practically every facet of Michigan’s legal system and process.
 If you find yourself in the unfortunate situation of requiring assistance or representation in legal issues involving the police or courts in Michigan, please call us today to see how we can help (248) 470-4300

 — Page Navigation —

 - Juvenile and Minor Crimes

 Facing criminal charges is one of the most serious situations an individual will find themselves in, with the potential for life-altering consequences.
 For this reason, it is vital that defendants choose the best possible legal defense.
 An attorney specializing in criminal law will be able to take the facts of your case and use them to mount an effective defense.
 When combined with extensive experience in the court system and a good working relationship with court staff and judges, the right criminal defense lawyer can be the difference between freedom and facing prison and extensive fines.